tldr-pages/tldr/pages/linux/debsecan.md

 # debsecan

-> A tool to list vulnerabilities on a particular Debian installation.
+> Debian Security Analyzer, a tool to list vulnerabilities on a particular Debian installation.
 > More information: <https://gitlab.com/fweimer/debsecan>.

 - List vulnerable installed packages on the current host: